dankmeme01/globed/README.md

 If you find any issues or potential improvements to the mod or the server, feel free to make an issue or a pull request.
 If you are trying to report a fatal error, please make sure to include the logs.

 Additionally, if you have other requests (like if you want to host a server), feel free to contact me on discord @dank_meme01

+Here is a list of known issues or something I cannot test:

+* unable to compile with MSVC, only can compile with clang on Linux.
+This should be resolved when a Geode update removes winsock.h from includes.
+* no idea if it compiles/works on Mac, but I tried to avoid platform-specific code.
+* interpolation is a bit glitchy sometimes, no idea why
+* PPA has weird teleportation on framerates that aren't a multiple of server's TPS, no matter if DR or interpolation.

+Planned features:

+* Level ending animation
+* Screen which shows all levels that other players are playing
+* Show where the player is even if they're off-screen (percentage)
+* Show animation for robot & spider icons

+If you can help with any of those, feel free to make a PR!